 Ausangate is the highest snow-draped mountain in the region.
 The trek which visits it is close to Cusco, but little trodden and the Martian landscapes will enhance the feeling of remoteness.

-Our four-day trek below its northern face (you don’t climb to the peak) is one of our favourites.
+Our five-day trek below its northern face (you don’t climb to the peak) is one of our favourites.
 You’ll explore part of the Vilcanota range which divides the highland empire of the Incas from the steamy jungles of the Amazon.
 En route you’ll cross three high-altitude passes, with views of gigantic glaciers, icy lakes and jagged peaks.
 The area is full of wildlife, isolated farmsteads and traditional indigenous villages.

 Yes it's challenging, but there is a big bonus: you aren't camping!
 You'll be staying in remote, basic but comfortable lodges run by the local communities, members of which you get to meet along the way.
 There are proper beds, bathrooms and hot food to set you up for the next day's hike.